 Facial cream, body lotion, or oil

-You can add essential oils to your favourite face creams or body lotion to create a personalised skin treatment with plenty of health benefits.
+You can add essential oils to your favourite face creams or body lotion to create a personalized skin treatment with plenty of health benefits.
 Certain oils can reduce the appearance of scars and stretch marks, reduce the signs of ageing, improve skin tone and texture, treat acne, and hydrate the skin.

 An addition to your bath